-At the end of August 2020 the trust had 1392 employees.
+At the end of August 2021, the trust had 1366 employees.

 We create an environment in which our people can make a positive contribution. develop their careers and reach their potential.
-Our ambition is to be an employer of choice across the Education sector and across Bradford.
+Our ambition is to be an employer of choice across the Education sector and across Bradford

 At Board level: Employees are a key asset to the Trust.
 We can't have great schools without great people.
-The Board approved the BDAT "Growth to Great" which has a strategic priority to be an employer of choice.
-The Board receives regular updates on progress against the Trust's Employee strategic objectives including key performance recruitment and retention.
-The BDAT annual staff survey also looks at trends around staff satisfaction, understanding of their role in the Trust and ambitions for remaining within the Trust.
+The BDAT "Growth to Great" strategy is now in its second year of a three-year strategy with the main emphasis being enabling the Trust to be an employer of choice.
+The Board receives regular updates on progress against the Trust's Employee strategic objectives including key performance recruitment and retention data Two additional all-staff temperature checks were conducted during 2020-2021 to ensure staff wellbeing, workload, safety, and morale was monitored and informed Trust decisions

 At Academy Level: To facilitate engagement, we have established a 'Talent Management work stream including executive team members, school leaders and other key staff.
-We also have a staff voice group, made up of teachers and non-teaching staff which drives company direction and activity for example development of the annual staff survey, sharing collective practice around wellbeing across school.
+We also have a staff voice group, made up of teachers and non-teaching staff which drives company direction and activity, for example, development of the annual staff survey, and sharing collective practice around wellbeing across school.

-Engagement with our people takes many forms with regular and ongoing discussions.
+Engagement with our stakeholders takes many forms with regular and ongoing discussions.
 This includes presentation to the staff board and sub-committee performance management, annual career discussions, work streams and professional development networks, termly CEO newsletters, employee engagement surveys and most recently through twice-weekly senior leadership briefings on Coronavirus related activity.

-During the year 2019-20 the Trust has delivered Board approved employee development initiatives to motivate, engage and support high performance and to retain key talent.
+During the year 2020-21 the Trust has delivered Board approved employee development initiatives to motivate, engage and support high performance and to retain key talent.